Membership of the IES: The Lighting Society is for anyone who has an interest in advancing the art and science or lighting.

-Anyone with an interest in Lighting can join the IES and all are welcome.
+Anyone with an interest in Lighting can join the IESANZ and all are welcome.
 These professions would benefit as follows:

 Consulting Engineers or Designers

-The IES can assist you with developing and integration of lighting, services and structure within the constraints of your building design.
+The IESANZ can assist you with developing and integration of lighting, services and structure within the constraints of your building design.